SirHamburger/ArtifactOfDoom/README.md

 You can also reach me in Discord (Sir Hamburger#8447)

 ## Patchnotes
+### Version 0.9.3
+Added own icon as fix for compability with TinkersSatchel It looks bad (very bad) but at least it works

+### Version 0.9.2
+Temporary fix for compability with TinkersSatchel

 ### Version 0.9.1
 * Fixed bug in multiplayer when one ally dies you don't see your gain/lost items
 * Added exponential function to items gained